 Tricase Porto is teeny tiny, so you will only need an hour there.
 We walked by the harbour and the seafront and took a minute to appreciate the turquoise water.

 Next stop was Leuca.
-It is not the prettiest city, people mainly come there for the beach.
+It is not the prettiest city, people mainly come here for the beach.
 So we just walked around the town grabbed a bite to eat and a gelato.

 We then headed back and had dinner in Gallipoli at Al De Pace.
-It was one of our best meal there, the octopus pastas were to die for, and the tiramisu was just delicious!
+It was one of our best meals there, the octopus pasta was to die for and the tiramisu was just delicious!
 Well worth a visit!